acocciolo/fixityberry/README.md

     sudo shutdown -r now

 You can now remove the keyboard and television, since you will not need to interact with it this way.
+However, you should leave the Ethernet cable connected since it will need this to send you email reports.

 8) Optional: Connect Raspberry Pi and hard drives to a power strip, and connect to it a power timer so that the fixity checking can occur weekly.
 For example, the Stanley Power Timer is an inexpensive option available at Amazon:

 http://www.amazon.com/Stanley-31200-TimerMax-Grounded-1-Outlet/dp/B0020ML744

+Make sure that you set the timer such that it gives FixityBerry enough time to run.
+For example, if it takes FixityBerry 12 hours to scan your USB drives, then you should provide at least that much time for the device to be powered-up.

 Advanced Uses